-It is completely possible to rinse out dirt and product build-up with conditioner, however, many Curly Girls choose to use sulphate free cleansers or natural cleansers.
+It is completely possible to rinse out dirt and product build-up with conditioner, however, many Curly Girls choose to use sulfate-free cleansers or natural cleansers.

-The choice is completely yours, but bearing in mind that kids spend a lot more time outdoors and they easily get dirty, it might be worthwhile using a sulphate free shampoo, to begin with.
+The choice is completely yours, but bearing in mind that kids spend a lot more time outdoors and they easily get dirty, it might be worthwhile using a sulfate-free shampoo, to begin with.

-I would recommend any of the following sulphate free and CG friendly shampoos:
+I would recommend any of the following sulfate-free and CG friendly shampoos:

-3. Rinse off shampoo with lots of water.
+Rinse off the shampoo with lots of water.
 Hair should always be soaking wet as hydration is key to healthy curls.

 This is a very important step to help form the curls and help them get stronger and healthier.
 We do this by ‘squishing’ the hair towards the scalp with lots of conditioner and water.